iaincollins/nextjs-starter/AUTHENTICATION.md

 ## Configuring your account

-These guides are approximate as exactly how to configure oAuth varies for each provider and tends to change when they update their developer portals.
+These guides are approximate as exactly how to configure oAuth varies for each provider and tends to change when they update their developer portals, which can be quite often.
+If you can't see the options mentioned, try exploring the UI in the developer portal or configuration pages.

-I am not able to help if you run into problems here, but pull requests with improved or extended instructions are most welcome.
+Due to the volume of requests I'm not usually able to help with specific problems but pull requests with improved or extended instructions are very welcome.

-Twitter's oAuth implementation is the most permissive and easiest to configure, you may want to start with it.
+Tip: Twitter's oAuth implementation is the most permissive and easiest to configure, you may want to start with it.
+If you run into problems, you might want to check email sign-in is working as baseline.

+Please note that Facebook oAuth cannot be used to sign in to 'localhost' and that if you want to sign in to `localhost` with Google+ you must specifically add something like `http://localhost:3000/auth/oauth/google/callback` as a authorized redirect URI for your application.

 ### Facebook Login